ignotaC/epicanime/README.md

 Future Diary - Watch it for Mineme.
 Rest is honestly shit and worst shit is MC

+Combatants will be dispatched - stupid as hell but somehow worth it.

 No guns life season1 + season 2( simply good )

 WataMote it's silly but actualy nice.